 Alex used her Southwest Companion Pass for 2 people (they have two right now) and paid 43K per person in Southwest Rapid Rewards for 3 other seats.
-Her youngest is a lap child.
+Her youngest was a lap child.
 She spent $34 per person going there in taxes and fees and $57 to return per person.

 We usually fly United with miles from one of our United Credit Cards.
-It is nonstop for us and because we both have elite status with United, our economy class seats get upgraded to economy plus every time.
-This makes it a very comfortable 3 hour trip.
+It is nonstop for us, and because we both have elite status with United, our economy class seats get upgraded to economy plus every time.
+This makes it a very comfortable 3-hour trip.

-My husband and I used 25K points per night for our 5 night stay.
+My husband and I used 25K points per night for our 5-night stay.
 We transferred those points to Hyatt from our favorite credit card, the Chase Sapphire Preferred.
 125K points gave us a nice room, nightly entertainment, and included all our food and beverages for 5 nights.
 That is attainable by one couple each getting that one card – pretty sweet!

 Some of our favorite lunch and dinner places were:

-We didn’t even make it to Moongate or La Bastille and we heard they are both really good.
-Additionally, for lunch, they had popup restaurants around the pools serving, burgers, salads, fruit, fresh fish, nachos, tacos, and so much more.
+We didn’t even make it to Moongate or La Bastille, and we heard they are both really good.
+Additionally, for lunch, they had popup restaurants around the pools serving burgers, salads, fruit, fresh fish, nachos, tacos, and so much more.

 The service is impeccable at this resort.
 They are so willing to help you in any way possible and are beyond kind.
-Tipping isn’t expected but we tipped and they were always so appreciative.
+Tipping isn’t expected, but we tipped, and they were always so appreciative.

 Would I make a third trip to Hyatt Ziva Cancun on points?
 Without a doubt!
 Of course, my grandsons would have a fit if they couldn’t come.
-There are many Hyatt All-Inclusive resorts though and I want to try a few of them.
+There are many Hyatt All-Inclusive resorts, though, and I want to try a few of them.
 I need to start earning more Ultimate Rewards to transfer to Hyatt for sure!